Torque testing and torque monitoring helps manufacturers find the hidden problems in their process

-Torque is the angular force required to turn something, whether it’s a fastener such as a nut or screw, or an assembly such as an electric motor.
-In torque testing, the amount of force applied to move an object is measured and analyzed for comparison to a baseline.
+Fasteners, such as nuts or screws, or an assembly such as an electric motor utilize torque to turn.
+A failure or defect in the fastening operation of something, even as simple as a fastener or small part, can affect the operation of an entire motorized assembly.
+In torque testing for manufacturing, the amount of force applied to move an object is measured and analyzed for comparison to a baseline.
 Any anomalies in torque characteristics can indicate a quality issue.
-With Sciemetric’s off-the-shelf technology, these anomalies can be used to trace the root cause of a variety of defects.
+With the right technology, you can use these anomalies to trace the root cause of a variety of defects.

 Torque testing is a critical part of the functional test of an electric motor.
 Sciemetric’s solution identifies faulty motors based on ‘High Potential’, ‘Minimum Start Voltage’, ‘Pull-up Torque’ and ‘No-load’ tests.
 Key components of the testing and the related waveforms include: